The Queen's Choice

 She grudgingly acknowledged that things had got out of hand, but she had never expected to be so turned upon, to be betrayed in such a way.

 Shuddering, she turned to her husband, who sat slumped in one of the three wooden chairs which had been placed in front of the desk, itself situated at the top arc of the circular room.
-The Queen didn't notice, her imagination too busy torturing her with visions of her future, but if she had been paying attention she would have seen that each chair was exactly sixteen inches in front of the desk, another sixteen inches away from its neighbour.
+Each chair was exactly sixteen inches in front of the desk, another sixteen inches away from its neighbour.
+A large, tatty cushion sat on the floor behind the desk, the only thing in the room that didn't conform to the all-encompassing precision.
+The Queen didn't notice any of this, however.
+Her imagination too busy torturing her with visions of her future.

 The Queen moved away from the window, stepping out of the pool of light and into the gloom.